 The previously-approved "Multi-Family Rental Housing & Community Development Housing Organization (CHDO)" project (that was to be located at the former K-Mart site) has been cancelled.
 The City of Fargo had initially set aside \$300,000 in HOME funds and \$500,000 in CDBG funds for this multifamily rental development (with \$100,000 of that amount designated as 'set aside' HOME funds for a HOME CHDO reserve project).
 Due to a change in funding sources during the environmental review process, the project was cancelled from the use of HUD federal funds.
 From this cancelled project, \$800,000 must be reallocated.
-A total of \$300,000 (in HOME funds) is being addressed by an amendment and the remaining \$500,000 (in CDBG funds) will be addressed by a future amendment to the 2022 Action Plan.
-In addition, the City of Fargo has set aside \$285,318 in HOME funds and \$237,876 in CDBG funds for affordable housing development for homeownership.
-It is anticipated that at least four households, with incomes at or below 80% of the area median income, will be provided with affordable, owner-occupied housing.
+A total of \$300,000 (in HOME funds) is being addressed by an amendment to the 2021 Action Plan and the remaining \$500,000 in CDBG funds is being reallocated to the 2022 Action Plan project titled "Core Neighborhood Affordable Housing Development."
+In addition, \$237,876 in CDBG funds, \$15,000 in contingency funds, and \$3,819 in CDBG Admin funds are allocated to the "Core Neighborhood Affordable Housing Development" project as well (for a total budget of \$756,695).
+The City of Fargo has also set aside \$200,000 in HOME funds for "Affordable Single-Family Housing for Ownership."
+It is anticipated that at least six households, with incomes at or below 80% of the area median income, will be provided with affordable, owner-occupied housing.